permutationlock/hakyll_blog/posts/blog-emscripten_c_applications.md

 replacement to libc).

 Luckily, there is an available solution: [Emscripten][6]!
-Emscripten provides the `emcc` compiler that implements a WASM libc and emulates many native features in the browser: file i/o, sockets, OpenGL graphics.
+Emscripten provides the `emcc` compiler which emulates POSIX operating system features in the browser, including web compatible libc and OpenGL.

 Let's make our first Emscripten app the classic C intro program.